-Continuing this line of research, we have begun the Comparative Model Organism Research Ethics (CMORE) for Healthy Volunteers project to address the need for a novel evidence-based approach to the protection of Phase I healthy volunteers.
+Continuing this line of research, we created the Comparative Model Organism Research Ethics (CMORE) for Healthy Volunteers project to develop a novel evidence-based approach to the protection of Phase I healthy volunteers.
 The project has the following aims:

 Describe and normatively evaluate the limitations of current research oversight in Phase I trials by analyzing data on healthy volunteers’ perceptions of clinical trials, including through a non-human animal research “model organism” lens;